 Colbert coached Pittman in his final collegiate season in 2019 and guided him to 101 receptions for 1,275 yards (12.6 avg.) with 11 touchdowns.
 One of the nation's most accomplished wide receivers during his senior campaign, Pittman ranked fifth nationally in receptions (101) while being a finalist for the Fred Biletnikoff and Jason Witten awards.

 Prior to USC, Colbert spent two seasons (2014-15) at the University of Alabama, where he worked as an offensive analyst.
-He was part of a coaching staff that helped the team win the 2015 National Championship while amassing a 26-3 (.897) record during his two seasons there.
+He was part of a coaching staff that helped the team win the 2015 National Championship while amassing a 26-3 (.897) record during his two seasons.

 Preceding his time at Alabama, Colbert served as wide receivers coach for Georgia State University for the 2013 campaign.
 He coached wide receiver Robert Davis, who was selected by Washington in the sixth round (209th overall) of the 2017 NFL Draft, and wide receiver Albert Wilson, who was a 1,000-yard pass catcher that season.

-Colbert began his coaching career at USC in 2010 and was a graduate assistant tight ends coach, where he coached tight end Jordan Cameron and tight end Rhett Ellison.
+Colbert began his coaching career at USC in 2010 and was a graduate assistant, where he helped coach tight end Jordan Cameron and tight end Rhett Ellison.
 He went on to serve as a volunteer coach for Pace Academy in Atlanta in 2012.

 Originally selected by Carolina in the second round (62nd overall) of the 2004 NFL Draft, Colbert played six NFL seasons with the Panthers (2004-07), Broncos (2008), Seahawks (2008), Lions (2008) and Chiefs (2011).
 He appeared in 75 career games (49 starts), totaling 130 receptions for 1,629 yards (12.5 avg.) with eight touchdowns.